Numerical tests for graduate engineering jobs

 Practice numerical tests

 Practice tests are a great way to brush up your numeracy skills.
 Even if you're confident that your maths is up to scratch it is definitely worth familiarising yourself with the format and timing of a typical numeracy test.
-You can practise a range of numerical tests online.
+You can practise a range of numerical tests online with Assessment Day.
 Your careers service may also hold testing sessions and have books and leaflets that you can take away.

 During the test